noobanidus/UpgradedWolves/README.txt

-This mod improves the interactions with wolves by adding 4 different types of wolves.
+This mod improves the interactions with wolves by adding 3 different types of wolves.

-Currently the only implemented wolf is the fighter wolf.

-In order to train wolves, you need to:
-1. hold a food item that can be fed to a wolf
-2. Perform the action related to the wolf type (Killing a Monster, Mining an ore block, talking to a villager, Farming a plant item)
-3. Feed the food item to a wolf.

-Over time the wolves will have special abilities to improve specific tasks for wolves to perform.
+This mod adds new wolves types to the game in order to make wolves more interesting.
+Wolves gain stats, are able to hold items, and will play with toys.

+Wolf types will transform to other wolf types when the owner holds a food item while performing an action such as killing a mob or breaking an ore block.

+[Image of default wolf and foodItem]

+Fighter wolf:

+The fighter wolf is the strongest variant of all wolves and is able to level up the strength variable faster than other wolf types.

+The fighter wolf will automatically attack all enemies when it is smart enough and will automatically attack creepers when it is strong enough.

+[Image of fighter wolf]

+The scavenger wolf automatically collects items and holds more items

+The scavenger wolf levels up speed faster than wolf types

+[scavengerWolfImage]

+Wolf Toys:

+Flying disk
+-A throwable disk with a rediculous crafting recipe

+Tennis Ball
+-A throwable ball that wolves will chase.

+Mob Plushies
+-Plushies for wolves to play with

+Tug of war rope
+-A rope to play with your Wolf

+Golden Bones
+-A golden colored bone that levels up your wolf more quickly